-By Aaron Lee.
-Last Updated 22nd February 2021.
+By Joanne Jeffries.
+Last Updated 9th July 2021.
 In this guide, we are going to discuss compensation for a work-related illness in length.
 After taking the time to read our guide, you will have a greater understanding of the claims process, how a personal injury lawyer could handle your case, and how much compensation for a work-related illness could be awarded.

 If you are suffering from what you believe to be a work-related illness and it is due to your employer’s negligence, you could possibly make a compensation claim as they have a duty of care to keep you safe and healthy whilst at work.
 Read on to find out how we could assist you.